-Researchers have long demonstrated that intermittent fasting can boost metabolism (Drenick et al. 196424).
+Researchers have long demonstrated intermittent fasting boosts metabolism (Drenick et al. 196424).

 The increased release of hormones and neurotransmitters, such as norepinephrine, keeps the basal metabolic rate high during fasting (Zauner et al. 200024).

-In addition, intermittent fasting uses various metabolic pathways (including gluconeogenesis and synthesis and breakdown of ketone bodies) to increase cognitive ability in people over 60 years of age (Ooi et al. 202026).
+In addition, intermittent fasting uses various metabolic pathways (including gluconeogenesis and synthesis and breakdown of ketone bodies) to increase cognitive ability in people over 60 (Ooi et al. 202026).

 3. Improves Memory